-At the end of March the clocks will change in Europe.
-Daylight saving time (DST), will then apply.
+At the end of October the clocks will change in Europe.
+Central European Time (CET), will then apply.
 Every year people ask themselves the same questions; When do the clocks change?
 Do the clocks go back or forward by one hour?
 But how much longer will the Daylight Saving Time be applicable?

-As in every spring, the time will also change in 2021.
-With the time change to Summer Time 2021, not only it will be light later again in Germany – but also dark later in the evening.
+As in every autumn, the time will also change in 2021.
+With the time change to Winter Time 2021, not only it will be light earlier again in Germany – but also dark earlier in the evening.

-- Time change: When do the clocks go to Daylight Saving Time?
+- Time change: When do the clocks go to Central European Time?

-- When does the Winter Time end and Summer Time start in Central Europe?
+- When does the Summer Time end and Winter Time start in Central Europe?

-- Time change to Summer Time 2021: Go forward or back?
+- Time change to Winter Time 2021: Go forward or back?

 - Mnemonic: How can you remember the time change?